Joshua-Yu28/Diary/README.md

 2024 6.24 update resume.

-2024 6.26 doing an online assessment, not good.
+2024 6.26 doing an online assessment, is not good.

 2024 6.29 leetcoding.